peterjpierce/stampede/README.md

 Untar this project into the folder (and with the user) of your choice.

 Good practice suggests you set up a dedicated virtual environment to accomplish this.
 Many teams will create this enviroment under an ```env/``` sub-directory at the top of your newly untarred project directory.
-When ready, you can install the Stampede dependencies using ```pip install setup/requirements.txt```
+When ready, you can install the Stampede dependencies using ```pip install -r setup/requirements.txt```

 Your application's own environment will remain isolated from the one you establish for Stampede.